 there on the panel.
 It's one inch underneath it, and several inches deep down in

-your brain.
-After the first two or three days spent with this synth and its UI,
+three or four days spent with the HS and its UI,

 the tweaking sessions are a joy, not a chore.
 Finally an electronic instrument

-of this sort comes once in a decade, and I think that in the future its appeal
+of this sort comes once in a decade, and if it hasn't set a new standard already, in the future its appeal

 will only grow.

 If you have no luck with the HS, I

 suggest you try Novation Peak / Summit instead.
 Their engine is

 much more limited, but they'll give you all sorts of bread & butter sounds in an